MaxHermez/NLP2SQL/README.md

 If the input is verbal we will use a speech recognition API to parse it into text, our current candidate is Google's offering.
 The text will then go through the NLTK library to be tokenized and analyzed for meaning and intent.

-We then match these tokens with our database mappings either directly or tangentially ("children" -> "Students") to understand which entities we need to interact with.

 Finally, with the deduced intent and matched tokens we can build the proper SQL query to send to the database.

 The results are then displayed to the user.